Eine Nacht in Venedig

 The piece premiered in 1883 in Berlin and then Vienna.
-It became one of Strauss's three most famous stage works and has been seen in New York, London and elsewhere, and has been adapted for film.
+It became one of Strauss's three most famous stage works.
+It has been seen in New York, London and elsewhere, and was adapted for film.

 History

 The piece premiered in Berlin on 3 October 1883 in the Neues Friedrich-Wilhelmstädtisches Theater, and it is Strauss's only operetta to be premiered outside Vienna.
 Although the press praised Strauss's music, they criticized the libretto as banal and silly; for instance, references were made to roast beef made from the sole of a boot and, in the waltz scene, the character of Duke Urbino was singing passages of "meows", which was met with much embarrassment from the Berlin audience.
 Unperturbed, Strauss made several alterations to the work with his librettists and scored a triumph in his native Vienna at the Theater an der Wien, where it ran for 44 consecutive performances from 9 October 1883.
 The operetta became established as one of Strauss's three most recognisable stage works alongside Die Fledermaus and Der Zigeunerbaron.
 A 1923 production, starring Richard Tauber at the Theater an der Wien, used a score and libretto revised by composer Erich Wolfgang Korngold and writer Hubert Marischka, which was later used in other productions and recordings.

 The work played at Daly's Theatre in 1884, staged by J.C.
 Duff’s Comic Opera Company, and in 1900 at the American Theatre on Broadway in New York.
 English language versions have included one with a translation by Lesley Storm and lyrics by Dudley Glass that played at the Cambridge Theatre in London in 1944, one for English National Opera in 1976 at the London Coliseum by Murray Dickie and a 1980s production for the Light Opera of Manhattan by Alice Hammerstein Matthias.
 Ohio Light Opera performed the work in 1981, 1991, 1999 and 2009, recording it in 2000.

 In 1934 the work was adapted as a German operetta film, A Night in Venice, directed by Robert Wiene.
 A Hungarian version of the film was made simultaneously.
 Like both films before, Die Nacht in Venedig (1942) uses only Strauss's music and the title "Night in Venice".
 The 1953 version A Night in Venice follows the libretto of F. Zell and Richard Genée.